Drake: A Career Retrospective

 Dropping in February of 2015, If You’re Reading This It’s Too Late was published on iTunes without a prior announcement.
 Serving as his fourth release under the Cash Money umbrella, there’s an open debate about whether the project is an album or mixtape (not that it really matters).
 One thing’s that’s not up for debate is the success of the album, as it charted at a high of 4 on the US Billboard 200.
 Unlike his previous two projects, the majority of production for this album was done by PartyNextDoor and Boi-1da.
 This would not be the only album that fans would receive from Drake in 2015.

-Standout Tracks: Madonna, Energy, Know Yourself, 6 God
+Standout Tracks: Madonna, You & The 6, Energy, Know Yourself

 What a Time to Be Alive